feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     X = pd.DataFrame(X, columns=colnames)

-The default approach in :class:`DropHighPSIFeatures()` is to split the input dataframe (X) in two equally sized parts based on the value of the index.
-By passing a value to the `split_frac` argument, the ratio between the sizes of the two parts can be adjusted.
+The default approach in :class:`DropHighPSIFeatures()` is to split the input dataframe `X` in two equally sized datasets.
+You can adjust the proportions by changing the value in the `split_frac` parameter.

+For example, let's split the input dataframe into a reference dataset containing 60% of the observations and a test set containing 40% of the observations.

 .. code:: python